Dino Ciccarelli: Minnesota North Stars

 Ciccarelli made his professional hockey debut with the Oklahoma City Stars of the CHL at the end of the 1979–80 season.
 In six games with Oklahoma City, Ciccarelli had three goals and five points.

 He spent most of the 1980–81 season with Oklahoma City, playing in 48 games, scoring 32 goals and 57 points.
-Ciccarelli was brought up to the National Hockey League, and in 32 games with the Minnesota North Stars, Ciccarelli had 18 goals and 30 points.
-In the playoffs, Ciccarelli scored 14 goals and 21 points in 19 games, as the North Stars lost to the New York Islanders in the 1981 Stanley Cup Finals.
+Ciccarelli was brought up to the National Hockey League in December 1980.
+He scored his first goal on February 7 against the New York Islanders.
+In 32 games with the Minnesota North Stars, Ciccarelli had 18 goals and 30 points.
+In the playoffs, Ciccarelli scored 14 goals and 21 points in 19 games, as the North Stars made a run all the way to the Stanley Cup Final, where they lost to the New York Islanders.
+His goals and points for a postseason by a rookie player set records that have been matched but not surpassed in NHL history.

 Ciccarelli spent the entire 1981–82 NHL season with the North Stars, playing in 76 games, scoring a team high 55 goals, while earning 106 points for the season.
+He tied the franchise record for most points in a period with four, doing so on November 11, 1981 and January 25, 1982.
 During the season, Ciccarelli played in the 1982 NHL All-Star Game, hosted by the Washington Capitals, with the Campbell Conference, where he assisted on a goal by Wayne Gretzky in a 4–2 loss to the Wales Conference.
 In the playoffs, Ciccarelli had three goals and four points in four games.

 He saw a decrease in offensive production during the 1982–83 season, scoring 37 goals and 75 points in 77 games, which was 18 fewer goals and 31 fewer points than the previous season.
 Ciccarelli did appear in the 1983 NHL All-Star Game, hosted by the New York Islanders.
 Ciccarelli had a goal and an assist as the Campbell Conference defeated the Wales Conference 9–3.
 In the post-season, Ciccarelli appeared in nine games, scoring four goals and 10 points.

-Ciccarelli had another solid season with Minnesota in 1983–84, scoring 38 goals and 71 points in 79 games, helping the North Stars into the playoffs once again.
+Ciccarelli had another solid season with Minnesota in the 1983–84 season, scoring 38 goals and 71 points in 79 games, helping the North Stars into the playoffs once again.
 In 16 playoff games, Ciccarelli had four goals and nine points, as the North Stars lost to the Edmonton Oilers in the Campbell Conference finals.

-Injuries cut short Ciccarelli's season in 1984–85, playing in only 51 games, Ciccarelli scored 15 goals and 32 points, his lowest point total since his rookie season in 1980–81, and the lowest goal total of his NHL career.
+Injuries cut short Ciccarelli's season in the 1984–85 season, playing in only 51 games, Ciccarelli scored 15 goals and 32 points, his lowest point total since his rookie season in 1980–81, and the lowest goal total of his NHL career.
 In nine playoff games, Ciccarelli had three goals and six points.